Views

 Zero-Prep Workflow

 This resource is designed for immediate classroom implementation with a total teacher prep time of under 2 minutes.
-First, print the single-page student worksheet.
+First, print the two-page student worksheet.
 Second, distribute the copies during a morning meeting or social skills block.
-Third, review the six scenarios as a whole group using the included answer key to spark discussion about social nuances.
+Third, review the twelve scenarios as a whole group using the included answer key to spark discussion about social nuances.
 It serves as an excellent emergency sub plan or transition activity.

 Standards Alignment